-A simplified pathway risk map (Figure 3.11) of the Mountain catchment has been prepared to assess the potential impact from On-site wastewater treatment systems.
+A simplified pathway risk map (Figure 3.13) of the Kerry Blackwater catchment have been prepared to assess the potential impact from On-site wastewater treatment systems.
 These are based on the WFD National Programmes of Measures and Standards study on on-site Wastewater Treatment Systems.
-The risk maps take into consideration the aquifer type, vulnerability and subsoil permeability in assessing the pathway risk.
+The risk maps take into consideration the aguifer type, vulnerability and subsoil permeability in assessing the pathway risk.
 Locations of on-site wastewater treatment systems have been derived from the most up to date An Post GeoDirectory.
-The risk analysis indicates that there will be moderate risk from most on-site systems within the catchment in terms phosphorous load to surface waters, with some systems in extreme pathway risk areas.
+Given the dominant peat soil type overlying poorly productive aguifers, together with the locations of the on-site systems, the risk analysis indicates that there will be very high to extreme risk from most on-site systems within the catchment in terms of pathogens and phosphorous load to surface waters.
 This is also borne out by the risk mapping of areas of likelihood of inadequate percolation.
 It should be borne in mind that these are generalised maps providing an overall indication of likely risk and specific localised conditions need to be taken into account in assessing each on-site system.
-However, it highlights the need to undertake surveys of onsite systems in the catchment where there is a high likelihood of risk to surface waters, particularly from phosphorus.
+However, it highlights the need to undertake surveys of on-site systems in the catchment where there is a high likelihood of risk to surface waters, particularly from phosphorus.
+The significant number of one off housing in the lower part of the catchment is of particular concern.
+Given the significance of the mussel population in this catchment, inspection of all systems is a priority.